Quasi-Perfect and Distance-Optimal Codes Sum-Rank Codes: Introduction

 Some distance-optimal ternary cyclic codes with the length $3^m-1$ and minimum distance four were constructed in \cite{YCD,Ding}.
 Distance-optimal codes with minimum distance four and six were constructed in \cite{YCD,Ding,Heng,Heng1,Xiong}.
 There are only few distance-optimal codes with minimum distance six reported in the literature, see \cite{Heng} and \cite[Theorem 9]{Wang}.
 Several infinite families of optimal codes with respect to the Griesmer bound were constructed in \cite{Hu}.
 For distance-optimal sum-rank codes, we refer to \cite{MP191,Cheng}.
 Distance-optimal (actually perfect) sum-rank codes with minimum sum-rank distance three were constructed in \cite{MP191}.
 Perfect sum-rank codes constructed by U. Mart\'{\i}nez-Pe\~{n}as, in \cite{MP191} have the matrix size $1 \times n$.
 He asked in \cite[Remark 5]{MP191} if there is perfect sum-rank codes for the matrix size $m \times n$, $m>1, n>1$.
 On the other hand, the first infinite family of binary cyclic sum-rank codes with minimum sum-rank distance four was constructed in \cite[Section 7]{Cheng}.\\

 The constructions of quasi-perfect codes for various parameters has received many attentions.
 Many binary, ternary linear or nonlinear quasi-perfect codes and quasi-perfect linear codes over large fields were constructed and classified, see \cite{Dodun,Etzion,Etzion1,LiHell,BBDF,Wagner,Giulietti,LiHell}.
-In particular, short quasi-perfect codes over ${\bf F}_q$ with the minimum distance four were constructed in \cite{Giulietti}.\\
+In particular, short quasi-perfect codes over ${\bf F}_q$ with the minimum distance four were constructed in \cite{Giulietti}.
+It is direct to verify that quasi-perfect codes with even minimum distances are distance-optimal.
+Therefore quasi-perfect codes in \cite{Giulietti} are distance-optimal.\\

+The existence and constructions of almost MDS codes and near MDS codes in the Hamming metric have been studied for many years, see e.g., \cite{Boer,HF} and references therein.
+No almost MSRD codes with large block lengths is reported in the literature.\\

 In this paper, we construct infinitely many new families of distance-optimal $q$-ary cyclic codes with the minimum distance four.
 These families of distance-optimal sum-rank codes have new parameters, compared with previous distance-optimal codes constructions.
 Infinitely many families of distance-optimal $q$-ary cyclic sum-rank codes with minimum distance four are presented.
-An infinite family of distance-optimal $q$-ary sum-rank codes with the block length $q^4-1$, the matrix size $2 \times 2$ and the minimum sum-rank distance four is constructed.
-The Singleton defect of these distance-optimal sum-rank codes is $4$.
-However block lengths $q^4-1$ is much larger than $q-1$, when compared with MSRD codes in \cite{MP1,Neri} with the zero Singleton defect and the block length $q-1$.
-It is showed that Plotkin sums of sum-rank codes lead to more distance-optimal sum-rank codes.\\
+MSRD codes are sum-rank codes with the zero Singleton defect, these MSRD codes constructed in \cite{MP1,Neri} have the block lengths at most $q-1$.
+It is interesting to ask if longer block lengths are required, how about their Singleton defects.
+Singleton defect two almost MSRD $q$-ary codes with the block length up to $q^2$ and the minimum sum-rank distance four are given.
+An infinite family of distance-optimal $q$-ary sum-rank codes with the block length $q^4-1$, the matrix size $2 \times 2$ and the minimum sum-rank distance four is constructed.The Singleton defect of these distance-optimal sum-rank codes is $4$.
+It is showed that Plotkin sums of sum-rank codes lead to more distance-optimal sum-rank codes.
+Quasi-perfect binary sum-rank codes of the matrix size $2 \times 2$ and the minimum sum-rank distance four are constructed.
+Notice that these quasi-perfect sum-rank codes are distance-optimal automatically.\\

 More importantly, an infinite family of quasi-perfect $q$-ary sum-rank codes with the matrix size $2 \times m$, where $m$ is a positive integer satisfying $2 \leq m$, and the minimum sum-rank distance three, is constructed.
 We also construct the matrix size $2 \times 2$ quasi-perfect binary sum-rank codes with the minimum sum-rank distance four from quasi-perfect codes over $\bF_4$ given in \cite{Giulietti}.
 These are the first several families of quasi-perfect sum-rank codes with the matrix size $n \times m$, where both $m$ and $n$ are larger than $1$.\\